AFCMS/devpet_backend/README.md

 >
 > The `rfcomm` utility is deprecated and doesn't have a clear replacement.
 >
-> Ideally there should be a device driver automatically connecting the device as a serial device using BlueZ DBus API
+> Ideally there should be a driver automatically connecting the device as a serial device using BlueZ DBus API

 ### Setup environment variables